 Depending on what night you visit there will either be the house bag piper or Hawaiian kumu (Hawaiian for teacher).
 They will tell you a little bit about why they are there, their relationship with Fleetwoods, spout off some history, put on a small show and eventually light the tiki torches.

-Current COVID restrictions require a reservation in advance for tables but the bar is open for walk ins.
+A reservation in advance is recommended for tables but the bar is open for walk ins.
 Book your table today and make sure you stop at the bar to say hi – I have been tending bar here on the weekends for the past 9 years!
 You won’t be disappointed as Fleetwoods is one of the best restaurants in Lahaina!

 Ahh live music.
 After the year we had with 2020, I know live music was something I took for granted and missed tremendously.
 Many restaurants on Maui have live performances – during happy hours, dinner and even breakfast.